 - Financial Need: Meets specific income and asset limits, which are adjusted annually.

 The Aid and Attendance benefit provides a monthly monetary supplement that can be used to pay for in-home care, assisted living, or nursing home expenses.
 This non-service-connected pension offers a crucial financial lifeline for eligible veterans and their families.
-For assistance with applications, contact a Veteran Service Officer (VSO) or accredited representative.

 Creative Financing Strategies and Bridge Loans